iobroker-community-adapters/ioBroker.synology/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) Camera snapshots are now also stored in ioBroker storage to be easier used in visualizations!
+* (foxriver76) Hide password display in Admin when using Admin5
-* (Apollon77) Fix type issues since js.controller 3.3
+* (Apollon77) Fix type issues since js-controller 3.3

 ### 2.0.1 (2021-09-17)
 * (MeisterTR) Workaround JSON config Password